Can Private Investigators Trace IP Addresses?

 5 Signs Your Partner Is Having an Affair at Work

-June 12, 2022 - Reading time: 6 minutes
+June 12, 2022 - Reading time: 9 minutes

-One of the most frequent types of infidelity is a workplace affair — when someone grows too close with a colleague.
+One of the most frequent types of infidelity is a workplace affair - when someone grows too close with a colleague.
 If you suspect your partner is cheating at work, it’s natural to feel anxious.
 Every year, thousands across the UK worry about office affairs, employment infidelity, or emotional relationships with colleagues.
-Professional private investigators can discreetly provide clarity using surveillance, GPS tracking, and background checks.
+Professional private investigators can discreetly provide clarity using surveillance, GPS tracking (where lawful), and background checks.

 Two colleagues working in an office